JannisX11/blockbench.net/content/blockbench/formats.md

 title: Formats
 description: formats
 hidetoc: true
 ---

 # Blockbench Format Features

+Blockbench has a number of built-in formats that optimize the interface and workflow for specific exports.
+This list attempts to give an overview over the features that each format enables, and where they can be used.

 | |Java Block/Item|Bedrock Model|Bedrock Legacy|Modded Entity|OptiFine Entity|OptiFine Part|Generic Model|GeckoLib Model
 |---|---|---|---|---|---|---|---|---